CircuitProApp/SwiftDataPacks/README.md

 ```

 > [!IMPORTANT]
-> ℹ️ `installPack(from:)` will check for version diff to ensure no duplicates are installed.
+> `installPack(from:)` will check for version diff to ensure no duplicates are installed.

 ## Exporting packs